karlo-babic/karlo-babic.github.io/fiction/stories/hypersol-caves.md

 ## Hypernaut

 After five months of exploration, deep within the caves, I detected complex signals that carried what I could only describe as signs of sentience.
-The signals repeated almost exactly every forty hours, but they felt alive.
+The signals repeated almost exactly every ~40 hours, but they felt alive.
 For the first few hours, the pattern was always identical, but later stages often diverged in subtle ways.

 I traced the source to the bottom level of a subsystem I was exploring.
 It came from an isolated construct, very similar to the primeval Earth programs.
 I kept my distance while working on it.